puzzleshark/rxiter/README.md

 # RxIter

 RxIter tries to bring observables to python in a bare bones way by using async generators and the `async` `await` syntax.
 In this paradigm observables are analgous to async iterables, and observers are analogous to async iterators.

+It implements 2 fundamental core operations

+* `async_share_dec`
+* `async_repeat_dec`

+## Example

 A simple "counting" observable might be implemented as

 ```
 async count():